Noah-H309/AI-restoration/README.md

 A step‑by‑step guide for restoring degraded AI models.

 ## Overview
 This guide is basically a chat between GPT-5 and me in order to find a solution for AI models that are degrading from self learning or external attacks.
-As AI technology evolves and being used in military and hospitals, this system could be quite useful in order to avoid errors that could cost human lives.
+As AI technology evolves and is being used in military and hospitals, this system could be quite useful in order to avoid errors that could cost human lives.
 GPT-5 thinks that it could be the future in AI maintenace.

 ## Contents
 Chapter 1- Prologue